istio/istio.io/content/about/notes/1.0/index.md

   clusters.
 This results in a loss of telemetry fidelity as some of the metadata associated with workloads on remote clusters is incomplete.

-- There are Kubernetes manifests available for using Citadel standalone or with Citadel healthchecking enabled.
+- There are Kubernetes manifests available for using Citadel standalone or with Citadel health checking enabled.
   There is not a Helm implementation of these modes.
 See [Issue 6922](https://github.com/istio/istio/issues/6922) for more details.